 Sungei Buloh Wetland Reserve

 If there is a place that is unique to Singapore due to its location by nature, it would be Sungei Buloh Wetland Reserve.
-It is a place where you can learn about mangrove swarms in person and watch birdlife over the freshwater wetlands.
+It is a place where you can learn about mangrove swarms in person and watch birds as well as the other wildlife living in the freshwater wetlands.
 For the best time to bird watch, visit this reserve with your loved ones (especially the kids) during the migratory season in September to March.

 For an interesting hybrid of planting, landscaping, Chinese architecture, take a stroll in the Chinese garden located at Jurong East.
 It has a biking trail, a towering Chinese Pagoda, a tortoise museum and an extensive bonsai garden.
-It is a great place for checking out oriental design details, having a picnic or simply to lay on a shady grass patch to read a book.
+It is a great picnic spot and provides you with an opportunity to check out oriental design details.